 The Brahmaputra River System

 The river is known as the Tsangpo in Tibet.
 It receives less volume of water and has less silt in the Tibet region.
-But in India, the river passes through a region of heavy precipitation and as such, the river carries large amount water during rainfall and a significant amount of silt.
+But in India, the river passes through a region of heavy precipitation and as such, the river carries large amounts of water during rainfall and a significant amount of silt.
+It is considered one of the largest rivers in India in terms of Volume.
 It is known for creating the calamity in Assam and Bangladesh.

 Ganga River System

 - The Ganga originates as the Bhagirathi from the Gangotri glacier.

 - Before it reaches Devprayag in the Garhwal Division, the Mandakini, Pindar, the Dhauliganga and the Bishenganga rivers merge into the Alaknanda and the Bheling drain into the Bhagirathi.

 - The Pindar River rises from East Trishul and Nanda Devi unite with the Alaknanda at Karan Prayag.
 The Mandakini meets at Rudraprayag.

 - The water from both Bhagirathi and the Alaknanda flows in the name of the Ganga at Devprayag.